People

 Profile

-I am a reader in Mathematics and a Royal Society Short Industry Fellow.
+I am an Associate Professor in Mathematics and was a Royal Society Short Industry Fellow (2022-2023).
 I obtained my Diplom and PhD on topics in geometry at TU Berlin.
 Before joining the University of Leicester in 2007 I hold research positions at TU Berlin the University of Massachusetts in Amherst and the University of Augsburg where I was awarded my habilitation.
 My research expertise is in surface theory and integrable systems.
 I currently also work on applications of discrete geometry in machine learning, engineering and chemistry.

-I am currently Postgraduate Tutor for Mathematics.
-I'm also a member of appeals panels and co-director of the VisLab.
-Elsewhere, I'm an elected member of the standing panel of European Women in Mathematics.
-I'm an elected member of the SLAM committee of the London Mathematical Society.
+I am currently Deputy Director for PGR in the College of Science and Engineering, besides other memberships in College panels.
+Elsewhere, I am currently external examiner at the University of Manchester.
+I was an elected member of the standing panel of European Women in Mathematics and elected member of the SLAM committee of the London Mathematical Society.
 I’m a member of AIDAM and the Creative Computing Research Group.

 Research

-I am leading an international network team working on minimal surfaces ""m:iv"" which investigates links between minimal surfaces integable systems and visualisation (originally funded by the Leverhulme Trust, now partially funded by the project Semi-Riemannian Geometry and geometric flows in mathematical physics).
+I was leading an international network team working on minimal surfaces "m:iv" which investigates links between minimal surfaces integrable systems and visualisation (originally funded by the Leverhulme Trust, now partially funded by the project Semi-Riemannian Geometry and geometric flows in mathematical physics).

 Supervision